2015 FIFA Women's World Cup: Broadcasting

 The 2015 FIFA Women's World Cup was one of the first FIFA tournaments under new rights deals in two North American markets.
 In its host country of Canada, Bell Media acquired the broadcast rights; the competition was televised by CTV and TSN in English, as well as Réseau des sports (RDS) in French.
 In the United States, English-language television rights were held by Fox Sports with coverage carried on the main Fox broadcast network, along with the Fox Sports 1 and Fox Sports 2 pay TV channels.
 Spanish-language rights were held by Telemundo and sister cable network NBC Universo.
 Fox constructed a temporary studio for the Women's World Cup at Jack Poole Plaza in Vancouver, located outside the Vancouver Convention Centre.

 In December 2014, the European Broadcasting Union extended its rights to FIFA tournaments for its members in 37 countries, including the 2015 Women's World Cup.
 In the United Kingdom, all matches from the tournament were shown by the BBC via BBC One, BBC Two, BBC Three and BBC Red Button on TV and Radio 5 Live on radio.
 In Australia, SBS aired all 52 matches live online, and televised 41 matches live, with the only matches not televised live being those which aired concurrently.

+Marketing

-Mascot and sponsors
+Mascot

-On 17 June 2014, the mascot of the tournament, Shuéme, a female great white owl was unveiled at the Canadian Museum of Nature in Ottawa.
+On 17 June 2014, the mascot of the tournament, Shuéme, a female great white owl, was unveiled at the Canadian Museum of Nature in Ottawa.

-The five top-tier sponsors were Coca-Cola, Adidas, Hyundai–Kia, Visa, and Gazprom.
+Sponsorships

 In the final week of the tournament, the Canadian government added Gazprom to a list of organizations sanctioned for supporting the Russian annexation of Crimea.
 Media suggested the addition was delayed to reduce embarrassment to FIFA.